 A powerpoint slide leaked at the World Economic Forum’s annual meeting went viral on Twitter.
 It depicts a centralized future for ‘crypto’, alarming users around the word.
 Bitcoin is not part of the plan.

-Is the transformation of the industry towards regulated big players plotted in Davos?
+Is the transformation of the bitcoin industry towards regulated big players plotted in Davos?
 As the World Economic Forum annual meeting takes place in Davos, Switzerland, ‘defi’ users are alarmed.

 A slide shared on social media suggests that major corporations in the financial industry have set everything in place to take over via regulation and rollups.
 Is Davos ready to fight the beast?